I Have always been interested in building birdhouses.

 I think my first birdhouse turned out fairly well.
 But most of all, it was fun to do.

-I already have another that I will start with next week.
-But this time, it will be bigger and better.
+I already have another that I will start within the next week.

 I have begun building nest boxes for screech owls, American kestrels, Gila woodpeckers, and house finches.